MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/username-password-authentication.md

 # Username and password authentication

+>[!WARNING]
+> This flow has been deprecated for public client scenarios due to security risks, use a more secure flow.
+Follow [this guide](https://aka.ms/msal-ropc-migration) for migration guidance.

 The content below are applicable to [all MSAL libraries](/entra/msal), not just MSAL Python.

 ## The username and password flow is not recommended